Release – Cadrenal Therapeutics to File for FDA Rare Pediatric Disease Designation for Tecarfarin in Kawasaki Disease

 Safe Harbor

 Any statements in this press release about future expectations, plans, and prospects, as well as any other statements regarding matters that are not historical facts, may constitute “forward-looking statements.”
 The words “anticipate,” “believe,” “continue,” “could,” “estimate,” “expect,” “intend,” “may,” “plan,” “potentially,” “predict,” “project,” “should,” “target,” “will,” “would” and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-These statements include statements regarding developing transformative therapeutics to overcome current gaps in anticoagulation therapy and positioning the Company to address gaps in anticoagulation treatment of multiple indications through the development of two differentiated anticoagulants.
-Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including the ability to develop transformative therapeutics to overcome current gaps in anticoagulation therapy, the ability to successfully complete clinical trials on time and achieve desired results and benefits as expected and the other risk factors described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2024, and the Company’s subsequent filings with the Securities and Exchange Commission, including subsequent periodic reports on Quarterly Reports on Form 10-Q and Current Reports on Form 8-K. Any forward-looking statements contained in this press release speak only as of the date hereof and, except as required by federal securities laws, the Company specifically disclaims any obligation to update any forward-looking statement, whether as a result of new information, future events, or otherwise.
+These statements include Cadrenal’s development opportunities following its acquisition of a 12-LOX inhibitor portfolio; the EOP-2 meeting being scheduled with the FDA for later this month; HIT remaining Cadrenal’s near-term regulatory priority with CAD-1005; the therapeutic areas for Cadrenal’s 12-LOX inhibitor portfolio representing multi-billion-dollar potential global markets and opportunities to address novel pathways and potentially improve otherwise poor patient outcomes; and being optimistic that safely and selectively targeting 12-LOX can have far-reaching therapeutic implications in multiple disease areas.
+Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including Cadrenal’s ability to successfully complete clinical trials on time and achieve desired results and benefits as expected; Cadrenal’s ability to obtain regulatory approvals for commercialization of product candidates or to comply with ongoing regulatory requirements; Cadrenal’s ability to obtain or maintain the capital or grants necessary to fund its research and development activities; regulatory limitations relating to Cadrenal’s ability to promote or commercialize its product candidates for specific indications; acceptance of Cadrenal’s product candidates in the marketplace and the successful development, marketing or sale of its products; Cadrenal’s ability to maintain its license agreements; Cadrenal’s ability to retain its key employees or maintain its Nasdaq listing and the other risk factors described in the Company’s Annual Report on Form 10-K for the year ended December 31, 2024, and the Company’s subsequent filings with the Securities and Exchange Commission, including subsequent periodic reports on Quarterly Reports on Form 10-Q and Current Reports on Form 8-K. Any forward-looking statements contained in this press release speak only as of the date hereof and, except as required by federal securities laws, the Company specifically disclaims any obligation to update any forward-looking statement, whether as a result of new information, future events, or otherwise.

 For more information, please contact: